takaakit/astah-pro-mcp/README.md

 3. Send prompts to the AI assistant/agent.

-If you want to disable this plugin, click [Plugin] > [Installed Plugin], select the *Astah Pro MCP* entry in the plugin list dialog, click Disable, and then restart Astah.
+If you want to disable this plugin in Astah, click [Plugin] > [Installed Plugin], select the *Astah Pro MCP* entry in the plugin list dialog, click Disable, and then restart Astah.

 <br>